Pierrotpsy/secure-web-dev-workshop3/README.md

 This goal was attained using this model : **Controller/API Layer -> Service -> Mode** for each class in the database.

-As for library, only a few were used :
+As for libraries, only a few were used :
 - Express
 - Mongoose
 - Bcrypt